MicrophoneArrayBenchmarking/airfoil-in-kevlar-walled-windtunnel/README.md

 # Airfoil in kevlar-walled windtunnel
-This benchmark case consist of measurements of a NACA63018 airfoil in a Kevlar-walled windtunnel and the associated tasks are described in the paper (State of Open-source Software for Microphone Array Processing).
+This benchmark case consist of measurements of a NACA63018 airfoil in a Kevlar-walled windtunnel.

 The document `NACA63018_acoustic.pdf` describes the setup and geometry.
 The dataset can be downloaded from: [data.dtu.dk](https://doi.org/10.11583/DTU.c.7222614).